httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The `Upload-Offset` request and response header field indicates the resumption offset of corresponding upload, counted in bytes.
 The `Upload-Offset` field value is an Integer.

+## Upload-Limit

+The `Upload-Limit` response header field indicates the maximum size that an upload resource is allowed to reach, counted in bytes.
+The `Upload-Limit` field value is an Integer.

 ## Upload-Complete